Tim Hortons Tone of Voice — Authentic & Canadian

 What makes Tim Hortons's brand voice unique?

 Tim Hortons stands out through their authentic, canadian communication style.
-Their central brand tension — "Tradition vs. Innovation" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Tradition vs. Innovation", shapes how they communicate across the Food & Beverage sector.

 What language style does Tim Hortons use?

-Tim Hortons uses warm language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Tim Hortons uses warm language, with figurative messaging, in statement-style sentences, using the present tense.